rcyl/phil-os/README.md

 Segmentation is no longer supported in 64 bit mode, but GDT still exists.
 GDT is used for switching between kernel and user space and loading a TSS structure

+## Page tables
+- A pointer to the currently active table is stored in a special CPU register called CR3 (in x86)
+- CR2 register is automatically set by the CPU on page fault